Woocommerce Vs. Shopify: Which Is Better For E-Commerce

-WooCommerce is a self-hosted platform which implies that you will have your store’s files on your server which gives you the opportunity to modify any feature as you want.
+WooCommerce is a self-hosted platform that implies that you will have your store’s files on your server which gives you the opportunity to modify any feature as you want.

 Shopify is hosted which means that the Shopify platform will be responsible for the hosting and management of the software.
 Although you are entitled to other flexible options, you can only make the changes permitted by Shopify.

-Although WooCommerce is flexible, it’s not a beginner friendly platform but Shopify is the direct opposite as it I san excellent choice for beginners who are new to e-commerce and the tech world.
+Although WooCommerce is flexible, it’s not a beginner-friendly platform but Shopify is the direct opposite as it I an excellent choice for beginners who are new to e-commerce and the tech world.
 As you read along, this would become clearer to you.

 THE EASE OF LAUNCHING A STORE ON BOTH PLATFORMS